Papers of Evan Vlachos

 Biography

-Evan Vlachos worked as a professor of both Civil Engineering and Sociology at Colorado State University (CSU) for fifty years.
-He was also highly involved in applied research, consulting, seminars, and projects both nationally and internationally with federal agencies, foreign governments, the United Nations, the European Commission, UNESCO (United Nations Educational, Scientific and Cultural Organization), and NATO (North Atlantic Treaty Organization).
+Evan Vlachos worked as a professor of both civil engineering and sociology at Colorado State University (CSU) for fifty years.
+He was highly involved in applied research, consulting, seminars, and projects both nationally and internationally with federal agencies, foreign governments, the United Nations, the European Commission, UNESCO (United Nations Educational, Scientific and Cultural Organization), and NATO (North Atlantic Treaty Organization).
 Much of his work focused on urban planning, water resource planning and management, the future of water, hydro-diplomacy, and water conflict.
 His work followed the changing fields of engineering--specifically water resources--and the growing global interest in water resources and environmental futures.

 Evan Vlachos, a native of Greece, received his LL.B. from the University of Athens in 1959.
-He went on to earn his M.A.
+He earned his M.A.
 (1962) and Ph.D.
 (1964) in sociology from Indiana University.
-After working as an Assistant Professor of Sociology at both Pierce College in Athens (1964-1966) and the University of Colorado (1966-1967), he began teaching sociology at Colorado State University in 1967.
+After working as an assistant professor of sociology at both Pierce College in Athens (1964-1966) and the University of Colorado (1966-1967), he began teaching sociology at Colorado State University in 1967.
 In 1973, Vlachos received a dual teaching appointment in the Sociology Department and Civil Engineering Department.
-Vlachos would continue to teach until his retirement as a Professor Emeritus in 2008.
+Vlachos continued to teach until his retirement as a Professor Emeritus in 2008.
 During his time at CSU, Vlachos also served as the Director of the Environmental Resources Center (1979-1984) and the Associate Director of the International School for Water Resources (1985-2008).

 Vlachos received the Army's Outstanding Civilian Service Medal in 1987 and the American Water Resources Association's Icko Iben Award in 1993.